nariaki3551/flopt/docs/tutorial/convert/qp.rst

   qp = QpStructure.fromFlopt(prob)

-To show the contents of qp,
+To show the contents of qp, use `.show()` method.
+In addition, we can access each element using attributes of QpStructure, for example, `qp.Q`.

 .. code-block:: python